Schlap/yelp-clone/README.md

 Yelp Clone
 ==========
 This week's project is an introduction to working with Rails.
-I recreated the core functionality of Yelp such that:
+I recreated the core functionality of Yelp:
 - users can log in and out of the service
 - users can add, edit, and delete restaurants
 - users can leave reviews for restaurants
 - users can endorse and unendorse others' reviews
 - restaurants have an average rating

-Only logged-in users are able to create restaurants and leave reviews, and users can only leave one review per restaurant.
+Only logged-in users are able to create, edit, update, or delete restaurants.
+When logged in, users are also able to leave reviews, or edit/delete reviews they have already written.
+Users can only leave one review per restaurant and one endorsement per review.
+Finally, users cannot endorse their own reviews.

-The next step in this project would be to improve the UX.
+To do:
+- set up Mailgun for confirming registration and password reset
+- styling to improve UX

 Technologies used:
 - Ruby